jitsi/handbook/docs/devops-guide/turn.md

     }
 }
 ```
-Make sure you edit the file and replace `jitsi-meet.example.com` it your domain of deployment, `turn-jitsi-meet.example.com` with the DNS you will use for the TURN server and `__your_public_ip__` with your public ip of the deployment.
+Make sure you edit the file and replace `jitsi-meet.example.com` with your domain of deployment, `turn-jitsi-meet.example.com` with the DNS name you will use for the TURN server and `__your_public_ip__` with your public IP of the deployment.
-If you have more virtualhost make sure you add them here and do the port change and for them(the next step).
+If you have more virtual hosts make sure you add them here and do the port change for them (the next step).

-- Then go to /etc/nginx/site-available/your-conf and change your virtual host to listen on 4444 instead of 443.
+- Then go to `/etc/nginx/site-available/your-conf` and change your virtual host to listen on port 4444 instead of 443.
 ```
 server {
     listen 4444 ssl;